The math that never adds up

 The weekly partner sync (15 minutes)

-Pick a consistent time – Sunday evening works for most families – and walk through three questions together:
+Pick a consistent time, such as Sunday evening, which works for most families, and walk through three questions together:

 This sync replaces the drip-feed of mid-week interruptions (“Can you pick up milk?”
 “Did you call the dentist?”
 “Wait, I thought YOU were doing drop-off”).
 It makes the invisible labor visible, too: both partners see the full scope of what needs to happen.
-Task delegation to external services – grocery delivery, house cleaning, meal kits – becomes a joint decision rather than one partner’s coping mechanism.
+Task delegation to external services, such as grocery delivery, house cleaning, or meal kits, becomes a joint decision rather than one partner’s coping mechanism.

 How do you build flexibility into a task management system for working parents?